-We provide nappy changing facilities and exercise good hygiene practices in order to accommodate children who are not yet toilet trained.
+Staff provide nappy changing facilities and exercise good hygiene practices in order to accommodate children who are not yet toilet trained.

-We see toilet training as a self-care skill that children have the opportunity to learn with the full support and non-judgemental concern of adults.
+Staff see toilet training as a self-care skill that children have the opportunity to learn with the full support and non-judgemental concern of adults.

-- Our key persons have routine changing times for the children in their care who are in nappies and change nappies according to this schedule, or more frequently where necessary. - Our key persons or co-key persons undertake changing children in their groups. - Our changing area is warm, with a safe area to lay children down. - Each child has their own basket to hand with their nappies, changing wipes and nappy bags.

-- Our staff put on gloves and aprons before changing starts and the areas are prepared.
+- The key persons have routine changing times for the children in their care who are in nappies and change nappies according to this schedule, or more frequently where necessary. - The key persons or co-key persons undertake changing children in their groups. - The changing area is warm, with a safe area to lay children down. - Each child has their own basket to hand with their nappies, changing wipes and nappy bags. - The staff put on gloves and aprons before changing starts and the areas are prepared.
 Disinfectant is sprayed and wiped with a paper towel which is disposed of in the nappy bin.
 Paper changing sheet is put down on the changing mat freshly for each child.
 A second member of staff is always nearby when a nappy is changed.
-Nappy rash spray is used with parental permission; parents supply the appropriate spray. - All our staff are familiar with our hygiene procedures and carry these out when changing nappies - Our staff never turn their back on a child or leave them unattended whilst they are on the changing mat. - We wipe and clean children's bottoms before a new nappy is put on. - In addition, we ensure that nappy changing is relaxed and a time to promote independence in young children. - We encourage children to take an interest in using the toilet; they may just want to sit on it and talk to a friend who is also using the toilet. - We encourage children to wash their hands, and have soap and towels to hand. - We do not use anti-bacterial hand wash liquid or soap for young children; young skin is quite delicate and anti-bacterial products kill off certain good bacteria that children need to develop their own natural resistance to infection. - Older children access the toilet when they have the need to and are encouraged to be independent. - We dispose of nappies hygienically.
-Ordinary pants that have been wet or soiled are bagged for parents to take home.
+Nappy rash spray is used with parental permission; parents supply the appropriate spray. - All the staff are familiar with our hygiene procedures and carry these out when changing - The staff never turn their back on a child or leave them unattended whilst they are on the changing mat. - The staff wipe and clean children's bottoms before a new nappy is put on. - In addition, staff ensure that nappy changing is relaxed and a time to promote independence in young children. - Staff encourage children to take an interest in using the toilet; they may just want to sit on it and talk to a friend who is also using the toilet. - Staff encourage children to wash their hands and have soap and towels to hand. - Staff do not use anti-bacterial hand wash liquid or soap for young children; young skin is quite delicate and anti-bacterial products kill off certain good bacteria that children need to develop their own natural resistance to infection. - Older children access the toilet when they have the need to and are encouraged to be independent. - Staff dispose of nappies hygienically.
+Ordinary pants that have been wet or soiled are placed in a bag for parents to take home.

-6.5 Food and drink
+Food and drink 6.5

-We regard snack and meal times as an important part of our day.
-Eating represents a social time for children and adults, and helps children to learn about healthy eating.
-At snack and meal times, we aim to provide nutritious food, which meets the children's individual dietary needs.
+Staff regard snack and mealtimes as an important part of the day.
+Eating represents a social time for children and adults and helps children to learn about healthy eating.
+At snack and mealtimes, staff aim to provide nutritious food, which meets the children's individual dietary needs.

-We follow these procedures to promote healthy eating in our setting.
+The School follows these procedures to promote healthy eating in our setting and to keep children safe.